Access Amazon Web Services services through Amazon PrivateLink - Amazon Virtual Private Cloud

 Connect through Amazon PrivateLink

-Amazon Web Services accept connection requests automatically.
+Amazon Web Services services accept connection requests automatically.
 The service can't initiate requests to resources through the VPC endpoint.

 DNS hostnames